First inversion with CHIMERE#

 save_out_netcdf: True

-The optional argument saves the results in netcdf files, which are larger but easier to read and post-process than the pickle files generated by default by the CIF.
-To optimize the computing time and disk space, it may be useful to run the inversion first without this option, then, when it is converged, to re-run it with the option as explained here.
+The optional argument saves results in NetCDF files, which are larger but easier to read and post-process than the default pickle files.
+To save time and disk space, consider running the inversion first without this option and then, once it has converged, re-running with the option as explained here.

 The observation operator (obsoperator) and control vector (controlvect) are unchanged for this first inversion.
-The model (model), observation vector (obsvect:), platform (platform), domain (domain), chemistry (chemistry) paragraphs are of course the same as for the forward simulation.
+The model, obsvect, platform, domain, and chemistry sections are identical to those in the forward simulation.

 • for obsoperator:

-• autorestart, since an inversion takes generally more time than a forward simulation
+• autorestart: useful because an inversion typically takes longer than a forward simulation

-• useRAMonly, very useful for the adjoint (not at all for the forward) IF enough RAM is available
+• useRAMonly: very useful for the adjoint (irrelevant for the forward) if enough RAM is available

 • for obsvect:

-For each component to be inverted, the parameters must be detailed and at least the horizontal resolution to control must be specified.
-Any component that does not comply will NOT be inverted.
+For each component to be inverted, the parameters must be specified and at least the horizontal control resolution must be defined.
+Any component that does not comply will not be inverted.

 For example, to invert S1 emissions, from the forward yaml: